KiraraSan/simple-blog/README.md

-# this code from and inspired by Wab Programming Unpas/Sandika Galih
+this code from and inspired by Web Programming Unpas/Sandika Galih